European Free Alliance: Ideology

 In the Brussels declaration of 2000, the EFA codified its political principles.
 The EFA stands for "a Europe of Free Peoples based on the principle of subsidiarity, which believe in solidarity with each other and the peoples of the world".
 The EFA sees itself as an alliance of stateless peoples, striving towards recognition, autonomy, independence or wanting a proper voice in Europe.
 It supports European integration on basis of the subsidiarity-principle.
 It believes also that Europe should move away from further centralisation and works towards the formation of a "Europe of regions".
 It believes that regions should have more power in Europe, for instance participating in the Council of the European Union, when matters within their competence are discussed.
 It also wants to protect the linguistic and cultural diversity within the EU.

 The EFA broadly stands on the left wing of the political spectrum.
 EFA members are generally progressive, although there have been some notable exceptions as the conservative New Flemish Alliance, Bavaria Party, Democratic Party of Artsakh, Schleswig Party and Future of Åland, the Christian-democratic Slovene Union and the national-conservative (and often characterised as far-right) South Tyrolean Freedom, which left over policy disagreements in 2024.

 Organisation

 The main organs of the EFA organisation are the General Assembly, the Bureau and the Secretariat.

 General Assembly

 In the General Assembly, the supreme council of the EFA, every member party has one vote.

 Bureau and Secretariat

 The Bureau takes care of daily affairs.
 It is chaired by Lorena Lopez de Lacalle (Eusko Alkartasuna), president of the EFA, while Oriol Cases i Vilà (Republican Left of Catalonia) is secretary-general and Anke Spoorendonk (South Schleswig Voters' Association) vice-president and treasurer.

-The Bureau is completed by other ten vice-presidents: Jill Evans (Plaid Cymru), Wouter Patho (New Flemish Alliance), Frank de Boer (Frisian National Party), Livia Ceccaldi-Volpei (Fermu a Corsica), Zsolt Szilágyi (Hungarian People's Party of Transylvania), Roberto Visentin (Pact for Autonomy), Lorena López Sánchez (New Canaries), Kerem Aptourachim Oglou (Party of Friendship, Equality and Peace), Lydie Massard (Breton Democratic Union) and Maiken Poulsen Englund (Future of Åland).
+The Bureau is completed by other ten vice-presidents: Wouter Patho (New Flemish Alliance), Frank de Boer (Frisian National Party), Livia Ceccaldi-Volpei (Fermu a Corsica), Zsolt Szilágyi (Hungarian Alliance of Transylvania), Roberto Visentin (Pact for Autonomy), Carmen Ria Smith (Plaid Cymru), Celeste López (New Canaries), Kerem Abdurahimoğlu (Party of Friendship, Equality and Peace), Lydie Massard (Breton Democratic Union) and Maiken Poulsen Englund (Future of Åland).